NordicHPC/sonar/doc/DESIGN.md

 The JSON data layout was guided by [the json:api specification](https://jsonapi.org) and has proven to be resilient in the face of many additions.

+**Implementation:**

-The JSON is not exactly compact however, and parsing text can be relatively costly.
+The JSON, while smaller than the CSV, is not exactly compact, however, and parsing text can be relatively costly.
 The hierarchical tree nature of JSON is easily translated to faster and more compact formats such as protobuf or fastbuf, should we need to do that in the future.
 At the moment, data volumes are not such that that is necessary.

 ### Support for non-SLURM and non-batch-job systems